Jesscru/note-taker/README.md

   ## Contributing

-  If you would like to contribute to this project please feel free to reach me by my email provided below.
+  If you would like to contribute to this project please feel free to reach me at the email provided below.

   ## Questions